hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 helm install genesis ./charts/besu-genesis --namespace besu --create-namespace --values ./values/genesis-besu.yml
 ```

-Once complete, you should see the genesis and enodes (the list of static nodes) ConfigMaps that every Besu node uses and
+Once complete, you should see the genesis and enodes (the list of static nodes) config maps that every Besu node uses and
-validator and bootnodes nodekeys saves as secrets.
+validator and bootnodes node keys saves as secrets.

 ![k8s-genesis-configmaps](../../images/kubernetes-genesis-configmaps.png)